ZupIT/beagle-docs/content/en/web/angular/using-beagle.md

 ```

 {{% alert color="warning" %}}
-It is very important to restart your application using one of the commands above (according to your package manager) in order to guarantee that any changes into Beagle configuration files are updated.
+It is very important to restart your application everytime there are changes on any Beagle configuration files.

-This process must also be done for any changes made into your mapped components`@Input()` properties.
-The Beagle team is constantly developing solutions to improve this.
+This process must also be done for any changes made into your mapped components`@Input()` properties
 {{% /alert %}}

 After finishing the command, access the application at: http://localhost: 4200